CiscoDevNet/cloud-cml/README.md

 - creating the storage resources and uploading images and software into it
 - creation of an SSH key pair and making the public key available to the cloud service
 - editing the `config.yml` configuration file including the selection of the cloud service, an instance flavor, region, license token and other parameters

+#### Important: Cloud provider selection

+The tooling supports multiple cloud providers (currently AWS and Azure).
+Not everyone wants both providers.
+It is mandatory to select and configure which provider to use.
+This is a two step process:

+1. Run the `prepare.sh` script to modify and prepare the tool chain.
+If on Windows, use `prepare.bat`.
+You can actually choose to use both, if that's what you want.
+2. Configure the proper target ("aws" or "azure") in the configuration file

+The first step is unfortunately required, since it is impossible to dynamically select different cloud configurations within the same Terraform HCL configuration.
+See [this SO link](https://stackoverflow.com/questions/70428374/how-to-make-the-provider-configuration-optional-and-based-on-the-condition-in-te) for more some context and details.

+The default "out-of-the-box" is AWS, so if you want to run on Azure, don't forget to run the prepare script.

 ### Terraform installation